telerik/kendo-ui-core/docs/controls/hybrid/application.md

         flex-direction: column;
     }

-## Stop link highlighting in Windows Phone 8
+### Stop the Link Highlighting in Windows Phone 8

-By default Windows Phone 8 highlights all links when they are active (hold down).
-Stopping this behaviour requires manually adding a meta tag to your application/site - adding the tag through Javascript is ignored:
+By default, Windows Phone 8 highlights all links when they are active (hold down).
+Stopping this behavior requires manually adding a meta tag to your application or web site, as shown in the example below.
+Note that the adding of the tag through Javascript is ignored.

-### Stop link highlighting in WP8
+###### Example

     <meta name="msapplication-tap-highlight" content="no" />

-### Using Kendo UI Mobile in ASP.NET WebForms project
+### Use the Hybrid Mobile Framework in ASP.NET WebForms Project

-In order to use Kendo UI Mobile in ASP.NET WebForms project you should:
+To use the Kendo UI hybrid mobile framework in an ASP.NET WebForms project you should:

-- set the form element as mobile application container
+- Set the `form` element as a mobile application container.
-- stretch the form element to 100% height and remove the body margin and padding
+- Stretch the height of the `form` element to 100% and remove the `body` margin and padding.

-### Example: Initialize mobile application in ASP.NET WebForms project
+The example below demonstrates how to initialize a Kendo UI hybrid mobile application in an ASP.NET WebForms project.

+###### Example

     <form id="mobileContainer" runat="server">
         <div data-role="view">